 Raspberry Pi’s are like Lay’s potato chips, you may find out that you can’t have just one.
-I currently have FIVE Raspberry Pi’s.
-An original “A”, three “B+”, a Pi Zero and now a Raspberry Pi 3.
+I currently have quite a number of them.
+An original “A”, three “B+”, a couple Pi Zeros and four Raspberry Pi 3.
 They are great units for small projects and I have multiple sets of Micro SD Cards with adapters, different OS versions and even use something called Berry Boot so that I can have multiple OS boot options on a single 16G Micro SD Card.

-I do work with Adruino, small maker projects and other maker compute boards, single board computers and kits that I missed out on as a kid, (OK, so they just didn’t make these when I was a kid!) so if you have a question about any of the technology, I’m a good one to ask!
+I do work with Adruino, small maker projects and other maker compute boards, single board computers and kits that offer opportunities to work on creative, tech education, so if you have a question about any of the technology, I’m a good one to ask!

 If you’re new to Raspberry Pi and want to learn a bit about it, I found this video to be very informational and recommend it highly.